The Belleville Terminal Redevelopment Project

 Aside from the new terminal building, there will be a new pre-clearance facility where passengers on their way to the U.S. will be able to complete customs procedures and exit the terminal much faster on the other side.
 There will also be a new commercial goods processing facility.

-Contracts for Phase 2 have not yet been awarded, but a shortlist of qualified teams invited to submit an RFP include EllisDon Corporation, Kiewit Bird Belleville Partnership, and Pomerleau Inc. The total budget is $303 million, with the federal government expected to contribute $41 million for the project.
+A shortlist of qualified teams invited to submit an RFP included EllisDon Corporation, Kiewit Bird Belleville Partnership, and Pomerleau Inc. As of summer 2025, Pomerleau Inc. has won, accepting a $304 million design-build contract.
+The federal government originally expected to contribute $41 million for the project, but recently kicked it up to $45 million.

 James Bay is a hub for tourism and economic activity and also one of the most desirable residential neighbourhoods in Victoria, thanks to its quiet streets, major attractions, and proximity to both the ocean and the downtown core.
 Learn more about the neighbourhood of James Bay and browse the homes for sale in Victoria.